Measuring R\'enyi entropy with an Echo Protocol: Summary Discussion

 \section{Summary \& Discussion}

 In this paper, we derived a mathematical relation between the R\'enyi entropy and the LE.
-We found that the exponential of the second R\'enyi entropy, which is also known as the quantum purity, can be expressed as the sum of the projected LEs, which we defined in this paper.
+We found that the exponential of the second R\'enyi entropy, which is also known as the quantum purity, can be expressed as the sum of the basis-resolved ETP, which we defined in this paper.
 Based on this, we designed a protocol for measuring R\'enyi entropy using existing LE measurement protocols.
-Our results thus provide a further vertex in a triangle of relations between Loschmidt-echos, OTOCs, and R\'enyi entropies, as summarized in Fig. \ref{triangle_fig}.
-Furthermore, we provided a diagrammatic proof of the OTOC-LE relation, notably avoiding the need for a random noise ensemble average by combining the R\'enyi entropy-LE relation with the known OTOC-R\'enyi entropy relation.
+Our results thus provide a further vertex in a triangle of relations between echo transition probability, OTOCs, and R\'enyi entropies, as summarized in Fig. \ref{triangle_fig}.
+Furthermore, we provided a diagrammatic proof of the OTOC-basis-resolved ETP relation, notably avoiding the need for a random noise ensemble average by combining the R\'enyi entropy-LE relation with the known OTOC-R\'enyi entropy relation.
 We presented two examples demonstrating that our protocol can be implemented on existing platforms, firstly using superconducting circuits, where direct time reversal is possible, and secondly, using cavity QED systems, which enable the construction of holographic Hamiltonians.
 Additionally, in Appendix \ref{measure_RE_without_time_reversal}, we give a method for measuring R\'enyi entropy without requiring time reversal, using the technique of randomized measurements, which may make R\'enyi entropy measurement more accessible on experimental platforms where direct time reversal remains challenging.
-Furthermore, in Appendix \ref{n-th_Renyi_appendix}, we present a method to measure the $n-$th R\'enyi entropy $(n \geq 2)$ using the projected LE protocol and derive its upper and lower bounds in terms of projected LEs.
+Furthermore, in Appendix \ref{n-th_Renyi_appendix}, we present a method to measure the $n-$th R\'enyi entropy $(n \geq 2)$ using the basis-resolved ETP protocol and derive its upper and lower bounds in terms of basis-resolved ETP.

-Our protocol of measuring second R\'enyi entropy requires simulating one subsystem $A$ and two copies of subsystem $B$ (denoted as $B_1$ and $B_2$), followed by successive forward and backward time evolution between $A$ and $B_1$, as well as $A$ and $B_2$.
+Our protocol for measuring the second R\'enyi entropy of subsystem $A$ requires only a single copy of subsystem $A$ and a single subsystem $B$.
+Each round consists of a forward joint evolution of $A$ and $B$, followed by either (i) resetting $B$ to the given initial state or (ii) applying a random unitary to randomize $B$, and then a backward evolution of $A$ and $B$.
 This approach is similar to the protocol used for measuring the LE and is directly measurable on experimental platforms where such echo experiments are realizable, such as the superconducting qubits \cite{Braum_ller_2021}.